sravyaysk/vitaFlow/README.md

 Be it business environment or in any online competitions, the main challenge is
 how we can reuse the code base what we have developed for one requirement/problem statement and use it to a slightly different new requirement/problem statement.

-We are incubating a ideation to solve this typical software design problem for Deep Learning projects, which would simplify the whole process of data preparation, modelling and serving in a easy configurable plug and play framework.
+We are incubating an ideation to solve this typical software design problem for Deep Learning projects, which would simplify the whole process of data preparation, modelling and serving in a easy configurable plug and play framework.